Concrete cinder block walls are sturdy and easy to build, but they can often be unattractive when compared with the rest of your home.

 On many homes, the entire basement or crawlspace remains unfinished with the cinder block showing.

-By covering the cinder block wall with surface bonding cement you can increase the water resistance of the wall as well as the durability while creating a uniform surface that will blend with most architectural styles.
+By covering a cinder block wall with surface bonding cement, you can increase the water resistance of the wall as well as the durability while creating a uniform surface that will blend with most architectural styles.

-While many people think that stucco should be used on a cinder block wall, surface bonding cement is actually what should be used.
+Many people think that stucco should be used on a cinder block wall.
+However, surface bonding cement is actually best.

 A good surface bonding cement will contain fiberglass as well as acrylic to further enhance the strength and flexibility of the product.
 These additives also make surface bonding cement easier to work with for first-time users.

-Begin this project by cleaning the cinder block wall thoroughly and repairing any cracks.
+- Clean the cinder block wall thoroughly and repair any cracks.

-- Mix enough surface bonding cement to cover about 20 feet of the concrete cinder block wall according to the manufacturer’s instructions.
+To start, mix enough surface bonding cement to cover about 20 feet of the concrete cinder block wall according to the manufacturer’s instructions.
 Apply onto the moistened wall using a square trowel with small upward strokes.

-Covering a concrete cinder block wall with surface bonding cement can cause some cracking.
+Covering a cinder block wall with surface bonding cement can cause some cracking.